dektlong/api-microservice-boot/README.md

-## An Accelerator to create API-driven backend with Spring Boot.
+## An Accelerator to create API-driven microservice with Spring Boot.

 ### Deploy the workload